SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 3. Union Street Festival

-Similar to the North Beach Festival, this event is a decades-old annual street fair held in the Marina District.
+Similar to the North Beach Festival, this event in the Marina District is another one of the decades-old street fairs in San Francisco.

 The event has evolved over the years to include something for everyone, including a fashion show and a pavilion focused on health and wellness.